English Literature BA (Hons) module descriptions

 Block 1: Exploration and Innovation: Medieval to Early Modern Literature

-This module looks at the birth of English literature, offering an introduction to literature written between the medieval era and the early modern era in England and Europe.
-Text will be considered in their national, cultural, and historical contexts.
+This module looks at the birth of English literature, offering you an introduction to literature written between the medieval era and the early modern period.
+Texts will be considered in their national, cultural, and historical contexts.
 You will explore examples of poetry, drama and prose organised around key themes such as power, faith, love and sexuality.
+You will also be invited to compare early examples of English literature with some key works of European literature from this time.

 OR continue with the route selected in the first year:

-Film Studies route - Screen Archives - Preservation, Conservation and Usage
+Film Studies route – Professional Practice 2: Preservation, Conservation and Usage

 History route – Humans and the Natural World